welsipieters/Kaniko-for-GitLab/README.md

 # Kaniko for GitLab

-A Docker image that makes it easy to use Kaniko in you GitLab jobs.
+A Docker image that makes it easy to use Kaniko in your GitLab jobs.

 Docker image hosted at: https://hub.docker.com/r/mpcref/kaniko-for-gitlab/